Class of 2020 Bios

 Hamish Falconer

-Hamish Falconer is a member of Britain’s diplomatic service.
+Hamish Falconer is a MP for Lincoln in the UK and a former member of Britain’s diplomatic service.
 He has led the Foreign Office’s Terrorism Response Team, UK efforts to start a peace process in Afghanistan and served in Pakistan and South Sudan.
-He has worked for the UK's Department for International Development and National Crime Agency on humanitarian response, state building, and human trafficking investigations.
+He has worked for the UK’s Department for International Development and National Crime Agency on humanitarian response, state building, and human trafficking investigations.
 Before joining government service Hamish was a campaigner and activist.
 He studied at Cambridge University and Birkbeck University.
-He runs access events to the Foreign Office for teenagers from inner-city London schools.

 Ying Lun “Allen” FUNG photo